EOFY Offer: 90% off your plan for your first 3 months

 The key difference:

-• Depreciation: Annual expense (appears on income statement)
+• Depreciation: Records the annual expense on your income statement

 Is accumulated depreciation an asset or a liability?